zcyc/repo-sync/README.md

     -t, --target <TARGET>...    target repo, eg: https://github.com/zcyc/repo-sync.git -V, --version               Print version information
 ```

+# Notice
+Before you begin the task, make sure that you can access and operate your source and target repositories.

 # Why Not
 - [git-sync](https://github.com/kubernetes/git-sync) of `kubernetes` only synchronizes the repository into the folder.